gonzaloPzl/JS-challenges/README.md

 - [ ] Return last n array elements
 - [ ] Group array of strings by first letter
 - [ ] Define an array with conditional elements

+***

+#### Check if all array elements are equal
+Write a function that takes an array as argument.
+It should return true if all elements in the array are equal.
+It should return false otherwise